- For whom is this program designed?

 As an MPH graduate, you can pursue doctoral degrees in public health.
 Whether you’re interested in research (Ph.D. degrees) or practice (DrPH degrees), there are a variety of doctoral programs in public health, some of them also entirely online with rigorous academic requirements.
 Positions for professionals with public health doctorate degrees exist in academia, and in policy and public health organizations. [return to top]

 Yes.
 You’re required to maintain a cumulative grade point average of at least a 3.0 (B) throughout the entire program. [return to top]

-Besides textbooks, you’ll be required to complete a field practicum.
+Besides textbooks and other course materials, you’ll be required to complete a virtual internship.
 You’ll have sole responsibility for all costs associated with travel for fieldwork education. [return to top]

 No, the program does not require a thesis.
-All students are required to complete a field practicum for 120 hours and prepare a portfolio, comprehensive paper, and an online presentation.
+All students are required to complete a virtual internship to complete a portfolio, as well as a Capstone paper and presentation.
 Together, these components along with the number of credits as described in the program fulfill the graduation requirements. [return to top]